Wire-Network/wire-docs/docs/wire-hub/request-a-policy.md

 ### Step 1: Access Request Policy Page

 Begin by navigating to the [Request Policy](https://pre.wire.network/network/request-policy) page on the Wire Hub website.
-You can access this from the **Contract** section in the sidebar.
+You can access this from the **Contract** link in the sidebar.

 <BrowserWindow url="https://pre.wire.network/network/request-policy">
       <img src="/img/pre-hub-request-developer-policy.png" alt="pre-hub-request-developer-policy" />